Effective Retail Distribution Strategies for 2025 and Beyond

 Use insights to choose retail channels your audience trusts

 Direct models (like D2C) offer better margins and customer control, while indirect models leverage the reach of retail distributors.
 Hence, it is vital to consider the right distribution model while selecting a strategy.
+Many growing D2C brands are finding success by combining both approaches in an omnichannel model.

 Key points to note: